Paul Prudhomme: Career

 Prudhomme opened his first restaurant in Opelousas in 1957, a hamburger restaurant called Big Daddy O's Patio.
 The restaurant went out of business in nine months, during which time his first marriage also ended.
-He became a magazine seller initially in New Orleans, and afterwards several restaurant jobs took him around the country.
+He became a magazine seller initially in New Orleans, and afterward several restaurant jobs took him around the country.
 During this period he began creating his own spice mixes and giving them away to customers.
 In 1970, he moved back to New Orleans to work as a sous chef at Le Pavillon Hotel.
 He soon left to open Clarence Dupuy's restaurant Maison du Puy.
 While there, he met his second wife, Kay Hinrichs, who worked at the restaurant as a waitress.
 In 1975, Prudhomme left to become the first American-born executive chef at Commander's Palace under Richard Brennan, Sr. Chef Paul turned the Garden District restaurant into a world-class destination.

-In 1979, Prudhomme and Kay (later his wife) opened K-Paul's Louisiana Kitchen in the French Quarter of New Orleans.
+In 1979, Prudhomme and Kay opened K-Paul's Louisiana Kitchen in the French Quarter of New Orleans.
 The restaurant was named as a portmanteau of their names, with Paul working as head chef and Kay as restaurant manager.
 For a while he attempted to operate the restaurant while still working at Commander's Palace, but the demand in his new restaurant was such that he moved to work there full-time, while also appointing Emeril Lagasse to take over as executive chef at Commanders Palace.
 In 1980, Prudhomme was made a Chevalier (Knight) of the French Ordre National du Mérite Agricole in honor of his work with Cajun and Creole cuisines.

 His cookbook, Paul Prudhomme's Louisiana Kitchen, was published by William Morrow and Company in 1984.
 It was given a Culinary Classic Book Award in 1989 by the International Association of Culinary Professionals.
 Prudhomme has been credited with having popularized cajun cuisine and in particular blackened redfish during the 1980s.
 The popularity of the fish was such that commercial fishing of the species was restricted to prevent its extinction.
 Prudhomme was also credited with introducing the turducken into American cuisine.